Paul Brigham: Career

 In the spring of 1782 Brigham and his family moved to Norwich, Vermont, where he was a farmer and a land speculator.
 He served as high sheriff of Windsor County, Vermont, for five years and as major general of the Vermont Militia.
 He was chief judge of the county court for five years, and was a presidential elector for Vermont in 1792.
+In 1793 and 1794, he ran for the U.S. House of Representatives, receiving less than 5% of the vote both times.
 He was on the Governor's Council from 1793 to 1796.

 Brigham was annually elected lieutenant governor of Vermont for 16 consecutive years, from 1796 to 1813; only the brief Federalist resurgence removed Brigham and other Republicans from office.
 After conclusion to the War of 1812, which gave life to the moribund Federalist Party all across New England for their opposition, Brigham was again lieutenant governor, this time from 1815 until 1820.
 Upon the death of Governor Thomas Chittenden, he served for a short time as the second Governor of Vermont from August 25 to October 16, 1797, when the new governor, Isaac Tichenor was sworn in.
 Brigham then resumed his duties as lieutenant governor.
 He retired and returned to his home in Norwich in 1820.